pranav1211/Beyondmebtw/projects/music/Readme.md

 Dev notes / ideas:

-5/12/23
-->removed the interval for the minute part, made it a part of the second timer.\
-->an issue is there where the minute changes when the minute changes 1 second before it's supposed to.\
-->removed 16 songs from the main list because it became too much to handle with the amount of changes i am making.\
-->there are 4 songs with which i am testing right now and once i reach a stable version where i can easily change all the stuff without going through each one of them.\
-->i dont want it to be perfect i just need it to be efficient.\
-->have to change the word changer document to make it compatible with new format.

-18/12/23

-->made the fix of the minute part starting on 59 seconds, realised that it was a scope issue.\
-->added some empty buttons, will need a way to iterate in the future for next and shuffle.\
-->maybe JSON or a JS object can use the song-id part.
+14/02/24
+-> planning to add a seek bar for the music instead of just keeping the timer coz it looks fugly ->gonna change background colors as it does not make sense rn -> have to figure out how to make the animation audio bars stick to the song div, because its scrolling with the playlist right now
+-> also planning a revamp for www.Beyondmebtw.com

+27/1/24
+-> cleaned the js and css code to allow for better readablity -> added the audio visualizers, need to connect them with the other fucntions of next song, prev song and loop -> might have to make the control center sligtly bigger or make default size bigger, its coz CAGYL is changing it

+10/1/24
+-> gonna work on the shuffle button once i have the database up and running.
+-> have to trim down the javascript code its too long and lot of same things. essentially a slight optimization.
+-> working on the JSON database, had some success as to what needs to be done.
+-> i want to add the song cover to the thing. also if it could be a little smaller.
+-> almost done with the final code for the html and js but gonna start updating the word changer to the latest version.

+3/1/24
+-> removed the pause and the whole control variable thing, life is easier without it -> working on an animation for the song that is playing so that the user knows what is playing

+27/12/23
+-> having major issues with the play and pause functions of the system when i play one thing and pause one thing, currently using
+    control variables which is too complicated and clearly not working. for a fix working on an animation that shows what is playing and that will be clickable therefore bringing back the pause button in another form. it's simpler that way and also reduces the number of operations needed to be performed regarding global variables functions.
+-> hopefully the new idea works, animation works just need to configure it to the player.
+-> have to figure out the logic in relation to the music control play button.

+24/12/23

+-> loop button works, no issues so far.

 20/12/23

-->have to work on the loop button to make it loop for either the whole playlist or just and individual song. \
+->have to work on the loop button to make it loop for either the whole playlist or just and individual song.
-->have to enter song data into json file. look into SQLlite.\
+->have to enter song data into json file. look into SQLlite.
 ->have to work on the shuffle button
 ->have to work on the next and previous song previous song button, for previous song button set time to 1 second and also do the clear interval and change content in div for it.

-24/12/23

--> loop button works, no issues so far.\

-27/12/23

--> having major issues with the play and pause functions of the system when i play one thing and pause one thing, currently using\
-    control variables which is too complicated and clearly not working. for a fix working on an animation that shows what is playing \
-    and that will be clickable therefore bringing back the pause button in another form. it's simpler that way and also reduces the number \
-    of operations needed to be performed regarding global variables functions.
--> hopefully the new idea works, animation works just need to configure it to the player.
--> have to figure out the logic in relation to the music control play button.

-3/1/24

--> removed the pause and the whole control variable thing, life is easier without it\
--> working on an animation for the song that is playing so that the user knows what is playing

-10/1/24

--> gonna work on the shuffle button once i have the database up and running.\
--> have to trim down the javascript code its too long and lot of same things. essentially a slight optimization.\
--> working on the JSON database, had some success as to what needs to be done.\
--> i want to add the song cover to the thing. also if it could be a little smaller.\
--> almost done with the final code for the html and js but gonna start updating the word changer to the latest version.

-27/1/24
--> cleaned the js and css code to allow for better readablity\
--> added the audio visualizers, need to connect them with the other fucntions of next song, prev song and loop\
--> might have to make the control center sligtly bigger or make default size bigger, its coz CAGYL is changing it

-14/02/24
--> planning to add a seek bar for the music instead of just keeping the timer coz it looks fugly ->gonna change background colors as it does not make sense rn -> have to figure out how to make the animation audio bars stick to the song div, because its scrolling with the playlist right now
--> also planning a revamp for www.Beyondmebtw.com
+18/12/23

+->made the fix of the minute part starting on 59 seconds, realised that it was a scope issue.
+->added some empty buttons, will need a way to iterate in the future for next and shuffle.
+->maybe JSON or a JS object can use the song-id part.

+5/12/23
+->removed the interval for the minute part, made it a part of the second timer.
+->an issue is there where the minute changes when the minute changes 1 second before it's supposed to.
+->removed 16 songs from the main list because it became too much to handle with the amount of changes i am making.
+->there are 4 songs with which i am testing right now and once i reach a stable version where i can easily change all the stuff without going through each one of them.
+->i dont want it to be perfect i just need it to be efficient.
+->have to change the word changer document to make it compatible with new format.